compliance-framework/agent/README.md

 ## NATS

-Upon the plugin(s) running, they'll send the results of the Observatios and/or Findings to an event queue (-flag configured).
+Upon the plugin(s) running, they'll send the results of the Observations and/or Findings to an event queue (-flag configured).

 To run a local instance of NATS run this [docker command](https://docs.nats.io/running-a-nats-service/nats_docker) (note `-DVV` flag for verbosity):